Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

-Air conditioners are usually installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
+Air conditioners are often placed on concrete pads.
+Over time, the pad could crack, shift or sink.
 This can result in breakdowns and even premature failure.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 This can create: